quickbrnfx/medical-device-reference-platform/platforms/connected-physiological-monitor/requirements/reviews/UN-002-capability-review.md

 Engineering Question: Does User Need UN-002 represent a single functional need, or does it combine multiple distinct user needs under the term "protected"?

+Observation: During decomposition of UN-002, it was determined that the User Need primarily constrains the behavior of existing functional capabilities defined by UN-001 rather than introducing multiple new functional capabilities.
+Candidate capabilities for Confidentiality and Integrity were evaluated but did not yield independent functional responsibilities.

 # Review Decision

 ## Capability Status